Bullfrog Hills: Geography

 To the range's east are Beatty, the Amargosa River, US Route 95, and the Bare Mountains.
 The Amargosa Valley is on the southeast and on the south with Nevada State Route 374.
 To the southwest lies the Amargosa Range along the Nevada–California border.
 Death Valley National Park and the Grapevine Mountains are to the west.
 Pahute Mesa is to the north, beyond Sarcobatus Flat and US Route 95.

 The highpoint of the range is Sawtooth Mountain, at 6005 ft in elevation.

 The hill's southern flanks are part of the Amargosa Desert, a sub-ecoregion of the Mojave Desert and Great Basin Desert ecoregions.

 Mining history

 The historic Rhyolite mining district and town was in the Bullfrog Hills.
 The Tonopah and Tidewater Railroad crossed the hills to its Rhyolite Station via the Bullfrog Goldfield Railroad.

 The Bullfrog mining district was located along the south margin of the hills.
-The original Bullfrog Mine is located on the south flank of Bullfrog Mountain to the west of Rhyolite, and now just inside the northeast corner of the Death Valley National Monument.
+The original Bullfrog Mine is located on the south flank of Bullfrog Mountain to the west of Rhyolite, and now just inside the northeast corner of the Death Valley National Park.